Job Description - Director of Environmental Health and Safety (3213433)

 Director of Environmental Health and Safety - ( 3213433 )

-This position directs EH&S personnel and leads technical and regulatory activities to provide a comprehensive safety and environmental compliance program serving all MGH locations.
+This position directs EH&S personnel and leads technical and regulatory activities to provide a comprehensive safety and environmental compliance program serving all clinical and research locations for the MGH and MGPO.
 Major duties include hazard identification, risk management, staff development, policy management and sound fiscal stewardship.
 The Director maintains a proactive focus on program planning, implementation, and quality assurance/performance improvement in all technical program areas with emphases on fire and life safety, construction, biological research, chemical safety, general laboratory safety, workplace exposure management, contingency response, training content and delivery, and environmental compliance.
+The director guides the organization's preparation efforts for external audits and surveys, is the primary interface with these agencies during onsite visits and develops/oversees any required improvement plans.
 PRINCIPAL DUTIES AND RESPONSIBILITIES:

-- Maintains a comprehensive and up-to-date knowledge base relative to technical workplace safety and environmental protection matters.
+- Maintains a comprehensive and up-to-date knowledge base relative to technical workplace safety and environmental protection matters for the organization's clinical and research mission.
 Also keeps current with regulatory developments with potential program impact and proactively responds with operational changes as needed.